eclipse-researchlabs/brain-iot-tutorials/README.md

 ## Deploy

-[.gitlab-ci.yml](.gitlab-ci.yml) is configured to build the site when the master branch is updated.
-However, the BRAIN-IoT GitLab is not configured to publish GitLab pages, so the site currently has to be deployed manually.
+[.travis.yml](.travis.yml) is configured to build the site for all branches and pull requests.
+However, Travis is not configured to publish the tutorial website, so the site currently has to be deployed manually.

 The generated Jekyll site is in `_site` and can be deployed to any web server.